 text is not activated in this program.
 First, these effects must not be required very

 often.
-Second, such markup may cause problems if we write text like "C++", or `++i`.
+Second, such markup may cause problems if text like "C++" or `++i` is used.

-The used direct HTML markup lets achieve these effects more safely.
+Direct HTML markup allows these effects to be achieved more safely.

 3. Stricken through text, subscript and superscript are not in the Markdown syntax.